 - Get onstage and backstage access during WVSO rehearsals to learn how different concerts are prepared for performance

-- Experience interaction with international renowned soloists, musicians, and performers from WVSO's guest artist lineup
+- Meet renowned soloists, musicians, and performers from WVSO's guest artist lineup

 - Receive free tickets to WVSO concerts for both yourself and a guest

-- Serve on occasion as an ambassador for the Symphony to the press and to the community
+- Serve as ambassadors for the Symphony to the press and to the community

 Standards of Acceptance: